Manu343726/cmakepp/oo-cmake-pull-request.md

 ### Dependency management

-biicode is a file-based dependency management system, that means biicode uses files as its unit of dependency.
+biicode is a file-based dependency management system, that means that biicode uses files as its unit of dependency.
 So if you use `foo.cpp` from a `manu343726/lib` block, biicode will download the `foo.cpp` file only, not the entire `manu343726/lib` block.
 This is interesting for large libraries and codebases, because only the `#include`d files will be downloaded.

 But that does not work in this case.
 Your `oo-cmake.cmake` file depends in many CMake scripts and some extra C++ files that should be retrieved too, but you are not using our `include(user/block/script)` convention (And I'm not going to change your sources) so this does not work directly.
 However biicode allows you to specify dependencies manually in the `biicode.conf` file, the configuration file of the block: